backporteverything/Backport-Everything/README.md

 - [MoreTexture StationAPI](https://github.com/FarnGitHub/More-Texture-StationAPI)
 - [The Aether](https://modrinth.com/mod/aether) and [Aether on Station API](https://modrinth.com/mod/aether-stapi)

-For archived versions of Optifine, MCPatcher, and a few extras, please see the Supplementary Files folder on GitHub.
+For archived versions of Optifine, MCPatcher, and additional files, please refer to the Supplementary Files folder on GitHub.
 If you have any other suggestions for mods, feel free to send me an email.

 Big thank you to Julien Kerboeuf for creating the [Minecraft Resource Extractor](https://github.com/JKerboeuf/Minecraft-Resource-Extractor).
 It definitely helped speed up a lot of the tedious parts.
 Thank you also to the Mojang Art Director [JAPPA](https://x.com/JasperBoerstra) for the texture update for 1.14!